byt3bl33d3r/CrackMapExec/README.md

 See the project's [wiki](https://www.crackmapexec.wiki/) for documentation and usage examples

 # Installation
-Please see the installation on the [GitBook](https://www.crackmapexec.wiki/getting-started/installation)
+Please see the installation instructions on the [official wiki](https://www.crackmapexec.wiki/getting-started/installation)

 # Code Contributors